kjrandez/Context/NOTES.md

 - Display-related meta information needs to be associated with page entry, not with element itself
 - Parent path information also needs to include keys for rare situations where, un-indent has an ambiguous placement location in the grandparent
 - Elements should just set opacity to 0 and disable drop in order to avoid jerking around on lift
+- Select cursor past end of text is only when div is content-editable, so transforming to a paragraph when not selected will eliminate the cursor.
+Adjacent text can also easily be selected when content-editable is not active.

 ### QUESTIONS